 After reviewing the arguments from both parties as well as evidence on the record, the Court determined that “very few of the requested redactions concern information that could be meaningfully described as proprietary or as embodying trade secrets.”

-Concerning references to the use of part-time employees, the Court underlined that such references are not generally redacted.
+One concern was the inclusion of references to the use of part-time employees, which the Court underlined that such references are not generally redacted.
 The use of part-time employees was such a commonly discussed topic in bid proposals that it did not seem proprietary to the Court.
 Though the Court did note that how Oak Ridge utilized part-time workers was protected and should be redacted.

 On the other hand, the Court determined that the number of full-time employees proposed by Oak Ridge to in its bid should be redacted.
 Revealing such information could impact Oak Ridge negatively.
 Moreover, the redaction of such information would not impair a third party’s ability to read and understand the judgment.